s-eo/refresh/README.md

 # refresh
-Refresh my knowleges to get on track
+Simple handwritten react todo app to refresh my knowleges and get on track